MITK/MITK/Documentation/Doxygen/3-DeveloperManual/Concepts/MITKSegmentationTaskLists.md

 ## Overview

 MITK Segmentation Task Lists are a JSON-based file format defining a list of segmentation tasks.
-Segmentation tasks consist at least of a path to a reference image (or MITK scene in version 3 and later) and a unique result path.
+Segmentation tasks consist at least of a path to a reference image (or MITK scene in version 3 or later of the MITK Segmentation Task List file format) and a unique result path.
 The result path specifies where the final segmentation of the task is expected to be located once it is done.

 Optional properties of a segmentation task include a task name and description as well as various presettings for the segmentation like a label name, a list of suggested names and colors for new labels, a label set preset, or even a pre-segmentation to begin with.